lunatine-dev/aphelion-frontend/README.md

 ## ✨ Purpose

 `aphelion-frontend` is the companion web UI for `aphelion`.
-It's designed to be the successor to my previous app `comet` which is limited to just NodeJS projects, whereas aphelion is designed to use Docker to auto-deploy for better support.
+It's designed to be the successor to my previous app `comet` which is limited to just Node.js projects, whereas aphelion is designed to use Docker to auto-deploy for better support.

 From here you can: